ABOUT

 THE EDUCATOR

 Lisette is a graduate of New York University’s Tisch School of the Arts in Film and Television Production and received her MFA in Creative Writing at the New School University.
-Having lived in New York City for over twenty years, Lisette joined the faculty of the Academy for Creative Media at the University of Hawaiʻi at Mānoa in 2011.
+Having lived in New York City for over twenty years, Lisette joined the faculty of the Academy for Creative Media—now the School of Cinematic Arts—at the University of Hawaiʻi at Mānoa in 2011.

-Lisette is a Professor of Native/Indigenous Creative Media at ACM Mānoa who teaches courses in screenwriting, producing, critical studies, and indigenous filmmaking.
+Lisette is a Professor of Digital Cinema at SCA Mānoa who teaches courses in screenwriting, producing, critical studies, and indigenous filmmaking.
 In 2016, she received the Board of Regents Excellence in Teaching Award, the highest university-wide teaching award recognizing faculty who have made significant contributions in teaching and student learning through an extraordinary level of subject mastery and scholarship, teaching effectiveness, and creativity and personal character.
+In 2021, she also received the OVCR Excellence in Mentoring Undergraduate Research & Creative Work.

 Educational Materials: